 Our Site is for general audiences and is not targeted to children.
 We do not knowingly collect any personal information from children younger than the age of 13.
 If you learn that your minor child has provided us with personal information without your consent, please contact us.

 We have taken steps to help protect the information we collect about you on our Site.
+We maintain organizational, technical and administrative measures designed to protect your information covered by this Policy against unauthorized access, destruction, loss, alteration or misuse.
 However, no data security measures can guarantee security.
-Please note that we cannot guarantee the security of any information we have collected about you on our Site, and your access or use of Restaurantology indicates that you understand and accept this risk.
+Your information is only accessed by a limited number of personnel who need access to the information to perform their duties for Restaurantology.
+Please note that we cannot 100% guarantee the security of any information we have collected about you on our Site, and your access or use of Restaurantology indicates that you understand and accept this risk.

 You should take steps to protect your account by, among other things, choosing a strong password that nobody else knows or can easily guess and keeping your log-in and password information private.
+If you have any reason to believe that your interaction with us or the Site is no longer secure, please contact us immediately.
 We are not responsible for any lost, stolen, or compromised passwords or for any activity on your account via unauthorized password activity.